 There is unwillingness to fight when there is one minute of fencing without a hit or without a hit scored off the target.
-When one or both fencers make clear their unwillingness to fight, the Referee will immediately call "Halt!"
+In the event of unwillingness to fight, the Referee will immediately call "Halt!" as a decision of "fact" (cf. t.136.2).